Lower Extremities

 Hows & Whys of Foot Radiography

-The metatarsals and phalanges. - What type of joints are the tarsometatarsal (TMT) joints?
+Its collapse (pes planus) alters gait mechanics and can cause chronic pain or deformity. - What type of joints are the tarsometatarsal (TMT) joints?

 Diarthrodial, gliding type. - What type of joints are the metatarsophalangeal (MTP) joints?